-2.3.3 Cyc
+2.4.2 Cyc

-Most of the problems discussed in Section 2.1.4 have not been solved to this day, and though expert systems in specific domains brought a second summer, the second winter also arrived due to brittleness outside theses narrow domains.
-The drop in reputation and funding was a sign of the need to represent the wisdom of a kindergarten child in a knowledge base (KB).
+Most of the problems discussed in Section 2.2.4 have not been solved to this day, and though expert systems in specific domains brought a second summer in AI, the second winter also arrived due to brittleness outside theses narrow domains.
+The drop in reputation and funding was a sign of the need to represent commonsense knowledge, the wisdom of a kindergarten child in a knowledge base (KB).
 Cyc (Lenat and Guha 1990) is an early example of effort in this direction.
 In retrospect, their success lies between the two extremes they formulated as at least providing some insight into issues involved in ontology population with "an indication as to whether the symbolic paradigm is flawed" and the more optimistic one that "no one in the early twenty-first century even considers buying a machine without common sense".
 For 41ang, Cyc is relevant especially for the status of primitives, see Section 3.2.

 Lenat and Guha (1990) organize their paper along the three tasks in building a KB: the (logical) language (CycL), the procedures for manipulating knowledge, and populating the KB.
-Though the authors frame understanding as including "beliefs, knowledge of others' [...] limited awareness of what we know, various ways of representing things, [and] knowledge of which approximations (micro-theories) are reasonable in various contexts", they note that an ontology is required already for word sense disambiguation, anaphora resolution, or understanding ellipsis.
-In our description of Cyc we concentrate on its aspects with the greatest impact on 41ang, the language and the database, rather then inference.
+The authors frame understanding as including "beliefs, knowledge of others' [...] limited awareness of what we know, various ways of representing things, [and] knowledge of which approximations (micro-theories) are reasonable in various contexts" In our description of Cyc we concentrate on its aspects with the greatest impact on 41ang, the language and the database, rather then inference.